subarna-NN/Lssa-AF-work/README.md

 # LSSA: A Learnable Spectral-Smooth Activation Function for Physics-Informed Neural Networks

-Reference implementation and experiment scripts for the paper *"LSSA: A Learnable Spectral-Smooth Activation Function for Physics-Informed Neural Networks"*.

 ## Overview

 LSSA is a three-parameter per-neuron activation for PINNs: